Barbara Janke: Political career

 She first became active in politics while in Scotland, before becoming a councillor and then deputy Leader in Kingston upon Thames Council in the early '90s.

 Janke stood unsuccessfully as the Liberal Democrat candidate for the Surbiton Constituency at the 1992 General Election, losing to the Conservative Party candidate Richard Tracey.

 In 1995, she was elected councillor for Clifton ward in Bristol City Council.
 She succeeded Stephen Williams as leader of the Liberal Democrat group in 1997.
 In 2007, she was replaced by Steve Comer.
 However, she replaced him as leader in 2008.

 Janke became the first non-Labour leader of Bristol City Council for many decades after the 2003 elections when she led an all-party administration after the Council went into no overall control.
 This arrangement collapsed in late 2004 when the Labour group withdrew and took minority control as the largest party.
 At the 2005 elections the Liberal Democrat party became the largest party and took minority control of the Council under Janke as Leader until 2007, when a combined vote of Labour and Conservatives voted them out.
 In February 2009, she returned to the position of leader of Bristol City Council, following the resignation of the Labour cabinet.
 She stood down as leader in May 2012 as she approached her 65th birthday, but remained a member of the council.

-On 24 September 2014 Janke was created a Life Peer taking the title Baroness Janke, of Clifton in the City and County of Bristol.
+On 24 September 2014 Janke was created a life peeress taking the title Baroness Janke, of Clifton in the City and County of Bristol.